pEBR: A Probabilistic Approach to Embedding Based Retrieval: Limitations

 \section{Limitations}

-While our probabilistic model demonstrates significant improvements in retrieval accuracy and system performance, it remains fundamentally constrained by the two-tower and late-interaction retrieval paradigms (e.g., DSSM architectures).
-Notably, the emerging paradigm of generative retrieval \cite{lmmkuai2024breaking,lmmli2024generative,deng2025onerecunifyingretrieverank} using large language models (LLMs) presents both opportunities and challenges that our current framework does not address.
-Three key directions for future research emerge: 1) Developing hybrid architectures that combine the reliability of our probabilistic scoring with the semantic flexibility of generative retrieval, particularly for dynamic cutoff optimization.
-2) Investigating constrained generation techniques to maintain the precision advantages of our current approach while mitigating LLM hallucinations through adaptive distribution modeling, thereby enhancing both accuracy and reliability in retrieval tasks.
+While our probabilistic model demonstrates significant improvements in retrieval accuracy and system performance, it remains inherently constrained by the two-tower and late-interaction retrieval paradigms (e.g., DSSM architectures).
+Notably, the emerging paradigm of generative retrieval \cite{lmmkuai2024breaking,lmmli2024generative,deng2025onerecunifyingretrieverank} powered by large language models (LLMs) introduce new opportunities and challenges that our current framework does not address.
+We identify two promising directions for future research: 1) developing hybrid architectures that integrate the robustness and reliability of our probabilistic modeling with the semantic flexibility of generative retrieval, particularly for dynamic cutoff optimization.
+2) Exploring constrained generation techniques that retain the precision and advantages of our current approach while mitigating LLM hallucinations through adaptive distribution modeling, thereby enhancing both accuracy and reliability in retrieval tasks.